Do You Want To Lose Fat?

 How NOT To Lose Fat

-The human body does NOT reduce fat from specific parts of the body if you train that specific area.
+The human body does NOT reduce fat from specific parts of the body if you train that particular area.

 Workouts that target specific body parts can engage intramuscular fat as energy, but that does not influence your health or appearance.